 Home Depot Foundation to remodel home of Youngstown veteran

-YOUNGSTOWN — Through the generosity of two organizations, the home of a local veteran will be transformed Tuesday.
+Through the generosity of two organizations, the home of a local veteran will be transformed today.

 The Home Depot Foundation is partnering with the U.S. Conference of Catholic Bishops to remodel the home of David Signor, 1624 Fifth Ave., a disabled Marine veteran who actively served for four years and spent two years in the reserves.